 Infection with HPV (human papillomavirus) is very common.
 About 80 million people in the U.S. are affected.
 About 40 of the 100 HPV types are transmitted sexually.
 This HPV transmission can cause genital warts or abnormal cell changes in the cervix and other genital areas that can lead to cancer.

 While there is no cure for HPV, the good news is the infection often clears on its own.
 If it does not, and treatment is needed, there are many HPV treatment options.
-Plus, as more people are vaccinated with the new HPV vaccines, the rates of infection may be greatly reduced.
+Plus, as more people are vaccinated against HPV, the rates of infection may be greatly reduced.
 There are currently three vaccines currently available: Cervarix, Gardasil, and Gardasil-9.

 For now, HPV treatment focuses on the symptoms of the infection.
 Symptoms include genital warts associated with low-risk HPV types (which don't generally lead to cancers) and the precancerous changes sometimes associated with the high-risk types of HPV.